WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 ### Mailbox storage best practices

 - We recommend that all customers enable [**Rackspace Email Archiving**](/how-to/enable-email-archiving-cloud-office-control-panel/) for all domains.
 Archiving locally poses risks that Rackspace is unable to assist our customers with.
+For example, if you archive email to your computer, and your computer is damaged beyond repair you have no way to recover that local archive.

+- If you must have over 25GB's in your mailbox at once, consider upgrading to our [Microsoft Exchange](https://www.rackspace.com/email-hosting/hosted-exchange) or [Office 365](https://www.rackspace.com/office-365) solutions.

 - Never store over 10,000 items in one folder, especially the **Inbox**.

 - Audit your email for unneeded messages.
 For instance, if you know you will never need that Spam message for any reason, delete it.

-- Set a schedule to archive email.
-For instance, "Every month I am going to archive any email over 2 years old".
-Regularly archiving mail not only protects your data in the event that you experience data loss, but it prevents mail performance issues by freeing up storage in the mailbox.

 Note: Rackspace support cannot assist with archiving  your email locally.

-- Generally speaking, the less mail you store in your mailbox the less likely you are to experience performance issues.
-If your mailbox max capacity is 25 GB, and you regularly store 24 GB in it, you might experience performance issues.

 - If you archive or delete messages on your [local mail client](/how-to/cloud-office-support-terminology/#cloud-office-terminology) log into [apps.rackspace.com](https://apps.rackspace.com/index.php) to make certain that those changes are reflected in webmail.